Released on June 26, 2015

 “Our government’s support for public infrastructure has never been stronger,” said Block.
-“We are pleased to work with the Province of Saskatchewan to approve projects under the New Building Canada Fund, to ensure that infrastructure funding continues to flow in Saskatchewan.
-Canada’s highways are important links between our communities, which is why our government is proud to support the Highway 7 passing lanes project.
-It will help promote economic growth in the region, improve mobility in Saskatchewan, and increase safety for all those who use it.”
+“We are pleased to work with the Province of Saskatchewan to approve projects under the New Building Canada Fund, to ensure that infrastructure funding continues to flow in Saskatchewan as we focus on creating jobs, promoting growth, and building strong, prosperous communities across Canada.
+Canadians rely on having safe and secure road networks to get them to work, to school and to their many other daily activities and we are proud to have invested in the Highway 7 passing lanes project between Delisle and Rosetown, which will benefit all travellers passing through this corridor.”

-The New Building Canada Fund is the largest and longest federal infrastructure plan in Canada’s history.
-This unprecedented commitment will provide $53 billion over the next decade to support provincial, territorial and municipal infrastructure.
+The New Building Canada Plan is the largest and longest federal infrastructure plan in Canada’s history.
+This unprecedented commitment is providing $53 billion to support provincial, territorial and municipal infrastructure, between 2014 and 2024.

-Over the next ten years, Saskatchewan will benefit from more than $1 billion in dedicated federal funding, including almost $437 million under the New Building Canada Fund.
+Over this ten year period, Saskatchewan will benefit from more than $1 billion in dedicated federal funding, including almost $437 million under the New Building Canada Fund.

-- The Government of Canada is setting aside up to 50 per cent of eligible costs, to a maximum of $3,835,000, for this project under the New Building Canada Fund’s Provincial-Territorial Infrastructure Component, National and Regional Projects (PTIC-NRP).
-The funding is conditional on the signing of a contribution agreement.
+- The Government of Canada set aside up to 50 per cent of eligible costs, to a maximum of $3.83 million for the Highway 7 Passing Lanes project under the New Building Canada Fund’s Provincial-Territorial Infrastructure Component, National and Regional Projects (PTIC-NRP).

-- The Government of Saskatchewan will also contribute 50 per cent of eligible costs and will be responsible for all remaining costs related to this project.
+- The Government of Saskatchewan will be responsible for all remaining costs related to this project.

-- The $53 billion New Building Canada Fund provides stable funding for a 10-year period, and includes:
+- The $53 billion New Building Canada Plan provides stable funding for a 10 year period, and includes: